i3mainz/openballoonmap-boot/README.md

 Geoinformation für alle – Luftballons im Dienste der Wissenschaft.
 Unter dem Motto "OpenBalloonMap" vermittelt das i3mainz Grundlagen der Geoinformatik und präsentiert Projekte aus der Umwelt- und Gesundheitsforschung.
 Die ersten Ergebnisse sind auf der Projektwebsite "openballoonmap.org" einsehbar.

-**OpenBallonMap** is a free available balloonmap using Java / JavaScript / JSP and a PostGIS / GeoServer connection.
+**OpenBallonMap** is a free available balloonmap using Java (Spring Boot, Spring MVC, Spring Data JPA, Hibernate Spatial, Spring Security, ...) / JavaScript (leaflet, jQuery, ...) / Thymeleaf and a PostGIS / GeoServer connection.

 Here, the sourcecode of the server and client application is published.

-The "openballoon" folder is a Netbeans project, if you build it, you will get a WAR file.
-Run it as "ROOT".

-You have to run this WAR file in an Apache Tomcat using a PostgreSQL / PostGIS 2.x database (with an bunch of existing tables and configure the properties in the config.properties file.
-You need also a GeoServer that gives the data via a WMS / WFS interface.
+The project builds on top of Spring Boot and generates fully runable JAR file.

+You have to run this JAR file: java -jar JAR-FILE
+The configuration can be changed through application.properties or application.yml file, also setting environment variables or add properties to the java run call.
+Database tables can be build or updated via JPA functionality automatically.
+Please configure this also through the parameter.
+More you find in the reference of [Spring Boot](https://projects.spring.io/spring-boot/).

 Want to see the app?
 [See the application.](http://openballoonmap.org)